notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 COINBASE knew that CRYPTSY was breaching its fiduciary and other obligations to Plaintiffs and the Class Members by engaging in the conduct alleged above.

 154. With such knowledge, COINBASE knowingly participated, aided and abetted, and otherwise substantially assisted to bring about CRYPTSY’s breach of fiduciary obligations.
--29
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com

 155. COINBASE rendered substantial and knowing assistance to CRYPTSY in its breach of fiduciary duties by, among other things: (a) providing monetary services to CRYPTSY and CRYPTSY’s users, (b) disregarding overtly suspicious activity indicative of misconduct, (c) clearing exorbitant amounts of cryptocurrency for CRYPTSY that put CRYPTSY among COINBASE’s highest volume users, (d) failing to report to governmental and regulatory authorities incidents of excessive activity in CRYPTSY’s COINBASE account, (e) vouching for CRYPTSY in letters while withholding the fact that CRYPTSY was mishandling CRYPTSY investor funds, and (f) sitting silently while CRYPTSY made numerous false and misleading material omissions related to the funds custodised by CRYPTSY for its account holders -including Plaintiffs and the Class Members --knowing that Plaintiffs and the Class Members would rely on those material omissions to their detriment.

 156.
 COINBASE’s wrongful conduct was done purposefully and maliciously or recklessly, without regard for the rights and interests of Plaintiffs and the Class Members.